Ryzen Threadripper 1900X vs Xeon W-3223

 So, is Xeon W-3223 better than Ryzen Threadripper 1900X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper 1900X is ahead with a 6.4% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon W-3223 pulls ahead with 0.8% better PassMark.
 Ryzen Threadripper 1900X also has the bigger cache pool with 93.9% larger total L3 cache (32 MB vs 17 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon W-3223 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon W-3223 is the stronger fit.
 You are getting 0.8% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon W-3223 is the smarter buy today.
-Xeon W-3223 is $255 cheaper on MSRP at $294 MSRP versus $549 MSRP, and it gives you 0.8% better PassMark.
-The trade-off is that Ryzen Threadripper 1900X is still the better pure gaming CPU with a 6.4% average FPS lead across 50 shared CPU game tests in our data.
-It is also 88.1% better value on MSRP (57.7 vs 30.7 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon W-3223 is the better buy right now.
+Xeon W-3223 comes in $255 cheaper on MSRP at $294 MSRP versus $549 MSRP, and it still gives you 0.8% better PassMark.
+The compromise is that Ryzen Threadripper 1900X is still the better pure gaming CPU with a 6.4% average FPS lead across 50 shared CPU game tests in our data.
+It is also 88.1% better value on MSRP (57.7 vs 30.7 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?